psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 49

-' That looked soe fouls, and that was wont On the wild more to goe.'
+'That looked soe fouls, and that was wont On the wild more to goe.'

-50 ' Come kisse her, brother Kay,' then said Sir
+50 'Come kisse her, brother Kay,' then said Sir

-Gawaine, ' And amend thd of thy liffe; I sweare this is the same lady That I marryed to my wifEe.'
+Gawaine, 'And amend thd of thy liffe; I sweare this is the same lady That I marryed to my wifEe.'

 51 Sir Kay kissed that lady bright,